• Skip to primary navigation

 As you can see, everything is interconnected in the body.
 Understanding your unique biochemistry and underlying genetic susceptibility to SIBO can massively help to improve your health and digestive symptoms.

-If you are interested in doing genetic testing, you can do an at-home saliva test using the Strategene DNA Test Kit.
-You will also receive your strategene report and additional education to help you understand your unique genetics.
+If you are interested in doing genetic testing, you can do an at-home saliva test using the Ancestry DNA Test Kit then upload your data to generate your strategene report and additional education to help you understand your unique genetics.

 I also highly recommend reading Dirty Genes by Dr Ben Lynch especially the PEMT gene chapter is you suspect you have SIBO or a sluggish gallbladder.